randommm/rabbitmq-website/site/oauth2-examples-azure.md

 Demonstrate how to authenticate using OAuth 2.0 protocol and Azure Active Directory as Authorization Server using the following flows:

-* Access management UI via a browser :ballot_box_with_check:
+* Access management UI via a browser
-* Access management rest api :construction:
-* Access AMQP protocol :construction:

 ## Prerequisites to follow this guide